ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 In this repository, we introduce the Sky Finder Cover Dataset, which is a manually annotated subset of the Sky Finder Dataset with pixel-level cloud segmentation masks.
 This carefully curated dataset maintains the same classification schema (clear, partial, and overcast) as the original Sky Finder Dataset, providing high-quality ground truth for cloud segmentation tasks.

-The dataset was created through a meticulous annotation process:
-- **Selection:** Representative images were selected from each sky condition category to ensure diversity across weather conditions, times of day, and cloud formations.
-- **Manual Segmentation:** Annotators created pixel-precise masks, where each pixel is labeled as either cloud-covered (white), partially covered (gray) or clear sky/ground (black).
+The dataset was created through a meticulous annotation process where representative images were selected from each sky condition category to ensure diversity across weather conditions, times of day, and cloud formations.
+Annotators then created pixel-precise masks, where each pixel is labeled as either cloud-covered (white), partially covered (gray) or clear sky/ground (black).
 Special attention was given to cloud boundaries and transitional regions to ensure accurate coverage estimation.

 For experimental evaluation, the dataset was divided into training and validation sets containing 182 and 58 images, respectively, maintaining representative distributions across all sky condition classes.

 #### 2.1.2 Sky Finder Active Dataset

-To address the limited size of manually annotated data, we implement an active learning framework that leverages high-confidence pseudo-labels from the broader Sky Finder dataset:
+To address the limited size of manually annotated data, we implement an active learning framework that leverages high-confidence pseudo-labels from the broader Sky Finder dataset.

-- **Initial Model Training:** A cloud coverage model was first trained on the manually annotated Sky Finder Cover Dataset using the architecture and training procedure described in Sections 2.2 and 2.4.
-- **Pseudo-Label Generation:** The trained model was systematically applied to unlabeled images from the full Sky Finder Dataset, where prediction uncertainty was quantified using pixel-wise entropy measurements across the segmentation output.
-Through this uncertainty quantification process, only good predictions exhibiting low entropy were selected as pseudo-labels, ensuring quality control through confidence-based filtering.
+A cloud coverage model was first trained on the manually annotated Sky Finder Cover Dataset using the architecture and training procedure described in Sections 2.2 and 2.4.
+The trained model was then systematically applied to unlabeled images from the full Sky Finder Dataset, where prediction uncertainty was quantified using pixel-wise entropy measurements across the segmentation output.
+Through this uncertainty quantification process, only predictions exhibiting low entropy were selected as pseudo-labels, ensuring quality control through confidence-based filtering.
 This threshold-based selection mechanism effectively retained only the most confident predictions for training augmentation, maintaining annotation quality while significantly expanding the available training data.

 This active learning approach expands the training set with 359 high-confidence pseudo-labeled images and the validation set with 128 additional pseudo-labeled images, significantly increasing the available training data while maintaining annotation quality through automated confidence filtering.